On the structure of pointsets with many collinear triples: Open problems

 \section{Open problems}

-Most of the related conjectures of Erd\H{o}s and Elekes remain open.
-Here we list a few questions where the tools we used in this paper might be useful. \begin{enumerate} \item In the proofs we heavily used the fact that the pointsets had a natural ordering.
+Many of the related conjectures of Erd\H{o}s and Elekes remain open.
+Here we list a few questions where the tools we used in this paper might be useful. \begin{enumerate} \item In the proofs, we heavily used the fact that the pointsets had a natural ordering.
 What happens if we consider arbitrary sets in the plane?
-Do the statements of Theorem \ref{main1} and \ref{main2} still hold? \item If the $cn^2$ collinear triples among $n$ points are 3-term arithmetic progressions, i.e. when in the $(a,b,c)$ triples $b$ is the halving point of the $(a,c)$ segment, one can use standard tools from additive combinatorics to find an arithmetic structure among the points.
-In particular, there are many collinear points in the set.
-It is expected that with the right choice of parameter $\varepsilon,$ if in all the $cn^2$ $(a,b,c)$ triples $b=\lambda a + (1-\lambda)c$ where $1/2-\varepsilon \leq \lambda\leq 1/2+\varepsilon$ then many points are collinear. \item Sets with few directions were investigated extensively in affine Galois planes (\cite{ff1,ff2,ff3,ff4,ff5}).
+Do the statements of Theorem \ref{main1} and \ref{main2} still hold? \item Sets with few directions were investigated extensively in affine Galois planes (\cite{ff1,ff2,ff3,ff4,ff5}).
 Under what conditions can we conclude that Conjecture \ref{Elekes6} holds in planes over finite fields? \item Scott's problem on the minimum number of directions was solved in 3-space by Pach, Pinchasi, and Sharir in \cite{PPS}.
-What are the structural results one can guarantee if the number of directions determined by two sets in space is very small? \item Let us suppose that four mutually avoiding $n$-elements pointsets $A,B,C$ and $D$ have $cn^2$ collinear four-tuples $(a,b,c,d)$ where $a\in A,b\in B,c\in C$ and $d\in D.$ Can we conclude that then at least 5 points are collinear in $A$? (or in any other set).
-This problem is closely related to a question of Erd\H{o}s \cite{Er}; is it true that if $n$ points contain $cn^2$ collinear 4-tuples, then it should contain 5 collinear points?
-For some lower bounds, and related results see \cite{SSs}. \item Given an $n^2$-element pointset such that there is a point in every unit square of an $n\times n$ integer grid.
-Prove that if the number of collinear triples is $cn^2,$ then many points are collinear, provided $n$ is large enough. \item Are there better bounds for the Brown-Erd\H{o}s-S\'{o}s conjecture for collinear triples than what we had in Theorem \ref{main2}?
+What structural results can one guarantee if the number of directions determined by two sets in space is very small? \item Let us suppose that four mutually avoiding $n$-elements pointsets $A,B,C$ and $D$ have $cn^2$ collinear four-tuples $(a,b,c,d)$ where $a\in A,b\in B,c\in C$ and $d\in D.$ Can we conclude that then at least 5 points are collinear in $A$? (or in any other set).
+This problem is closely related to a question of Erd\H{o}s \cite{Er}; is it true that if $n$ points contain $cn^2$ collinear 4-tuples, then it should contain five collinear points?
+For some lower bounds and related results, see \cite{SSs}. \item Are there better bounds for the Brown-Erd\H{o}s-S\'{o}s conjecture for collinear triples than what we had in Theorem \ref{main2}?
 Maybe -- similar to the case with triples from finite groups -- there is a constant, $c>0,$ such that the following holds.
-For any $k\in \mathbb{N}$ and $\delta>0$ there is a threshold, $n_0=n_0(k,\delta)$ such that if $n\geq n_0$ and there are at least $\delta n^2$ collinear triples among $n$ points then there is a $(k,ck^2)$ configuration among the triples. \end{enumerate}
+For any $k\in \mathbb{N}$ and $\delta>0$, there is a threshold, $n_0=n_0(k,\delta)$ such that if $n\geq n_0$ and there are at least $\delta n^2$ collinear triples among $n$ points then there is a $(k,ck^2)$ configuration among the triples. \end{enumerate}